fg91/learning_cuda/working_examples_of_algorithms/README.md

-# Working examples for the main algorithms discussed in the course
+# My working examples for the main algorithms discussed in the course
 ## Reduce
 ## Scan
 ### Hillis & Steele